ncatlab/nlab-content/pages/5/0/1/3/3105/content.md

   The [[suspension]] of any Whitehead product is null.
 \end{proposition}

-(This is Chapter X, Theorem (8.20) (p.
+(This is Chapter X, Theorem 8.20 (p.
 485) in [Whitehead 1978](#Whitehead78), using the notation "$E$" for the suspension functor which is introduced on p.
 369, right before Theorem 7.13 there.
 The statement is reiterated in words on p .549, above Cor.
-2.6 ther.)
+2.6 there.)

 ### Super Lie algebra structure